 About the Police and Crime Commissioner elections

-The elections for Avon and Somerset Police Area and the other 40 police force areas in England and Wales has been postponed.
+Due to Covid-19, the elections for Avon and Somerset Police Area and the other 40 police force areas in England and Wales has been postponed until 2021.

 The Police Area Returning Officer (PARO) is responsible for the preparation and coordination for the election and will announce the result of the count.